 What they did not expect was for the system to not only perform so well as a cinema, but also for listening to music.
 Bruce however now spends a great deal of time in the room listening to his favourite music, which he says ‘far exceeds my expectations – it sounds fantastic’.

 We believe that a great sound system should be fit for any possible use, and aim to provide the client with a stunning, immersive hi-fi as well as the ultimate cinematic experience.
 Home Cinema Choice magazine also agree’s as The Roxy was chosen as the featured ‘Dream Theatre’!
 Read the article.

 “In picking what equipment we should have for our home cinema we had two problems:

-1. All but breathtakingly expensive built-in speakers sounded to me no better than fairly inexpensive cabinet speakers, with the base neither full nor well integrated to the mid-range.
+1. All but breathtakingly expensive built-in speakers sounded to me no better than fairly inexpensive cabinet speakers, with the bass neither full nor well integrated to the mid-range.
 Yet we wanted to achieve a built-in look.

 2. I am one of those people who experience cinema at 24f/s as jerky, so, while I love films, I have always taken care not to sit too near the screen, so as to avoid movement looking too much like a succession of stills.
 In a room of our size this presented potential problems.